-Builds on: Y1 Unit 2 and Y3 Units 2 and 3 - Children can locate the countries capital and major cities. regions and counties of the UK and Europe and have identified key physical features of these.
+Builds on: Y1 Unit 2 and Y3

+Units 2 and 3 - Children

+can locate the countries. capital and major cities. regions and counties of the UK and Europe and have identified key physical features of these.
 Intent: Children name and locate the major world rivers and rivers of the UK, our region and local area.
 They can identify the location of the source and mouth of the River Tees.
 Future learning: Y5 Units 1 and 2 - Children identify and locate the major rivers of the Americas and of Brazil.
 Y5 Unit 3 - Children identify the location of significant coastal areas of the UK and link these to their learning about rivers.

-physical features of the UK including its rivers.
+including its rivers.

-Intent: Children locate significant coastal areas around the UK and key local coastline.
+Intent: Children locate

+significant coastal areas

+around the UK and key

+locations/features of our